 Learning life skills during sport

-Engaging in sports and physical activity allows children to gain a wealth of life skills whilst having fun.
+Engaging in sports and being physically active allows children to develop important life skills while having fun.

 Following rules and guidelines

-Organised sport teaches children to follow the rules, guidelines and etiquette of the game.
+Organised sport teaches children to follow rules, guidelines and etiquette of the game.
 Rules help to ensure that the game is safe, fair and more enjoyable.
-It can help prevent chaos and disagreements for players, referees, officials and spectators.
+It can help prevent chaos and disagreements between players, referees, officials and spectators.

 Children learn that by following rules around safety and efficiency, you can have more fun while you're playing.